kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.11.3/index.md

   - "/blog/release-notes-211"
 ---

 As you can see, we're constantly striving to improve user experience.
-Here we are with Kyma 2.11.3 and the security upgrades you will find useful.
+Here we are with Kyma 2.11.3 and the upgrades you will find useful.

 <!-- overview -->